Community Reinvestment Program Work Group

-The Community Reinvestment Program (CRP) Work Group brings together state agencies, legislators, and community leaders to plan the future of one of Washington’s most significant equity investments.
+The Community Reinvestment Program (CRP) group includes state agencies, lawmakers, and local leaders.
+Together, they are planning the future of one of Washington's most important programs for fair funding.

 About the Community Reinvestment Program